tablexi/terraform_modules/README.md

 * Force's developers to see the ramifications of the changes to modules that they edit
 * Allows reviewers to see the `terraform plan` that gets caused by changes when doing PR review

+Running the planshots presumes that you have at least some AWS credentials setup in your environment.
+[Here](https://www.terraform.io/docs/providers/aws/#environment-variables) are some instructions on how to do this.
+No changes will be made to the AWS account in question.

 ---
 Running Planshots: